Never Let Your Ego Get in the Way of Your Wallet

 Thank you again.

 In the end, we got the business at my originally proposed fee.
 And moving forward, the client came to respect the value that we offer.
-But had we not heeded my mentor's advice and tapped into the Power to Pause, we would have either regretted accepting a low-margin deal or unnecessarily punted on what turned out to be a win-win opportunity for us.
+But had we not heeded my mentor's advice and tapped into the Power to Pause, we would have either regretted accepting a low-margin deal or unnecessarily punted on what turned out to be a win-win opportunity.

 Sean M. Lyden is CEO of Lyden Communications LLC, a Strategy and Storytelling consultancy that helps entrepreneurs tell their story in a way that grabs attention, garners trust, and grows their business.